 Scientific Objectives and Lab Approach

-I lead a research group at Johns Hopkins University that uses isotope geochemistry to study different aspects of the Earth system, focusing mainly on the junction of geology, biology, and climate.
-Our basic objectives are 1) to learn more about the Earth system; 2) to develop methods for studying the Earth system; and 3) to provide students with solid scientific training by carrying out objectives 1 and 2.
+My research group uses stable isotope geochemistry to study different aspects of the Earth system, focusing mainly on the junction of geology, biology, and climate.
+Our motivations are simple: We seek to learn more about the Earth system, to develop methods for studying the Earth system, and to provide students with solid scientific training by carrying out these objectives.

 Topics we have worked on include the history of the East Asian monsoons, the global expansion of C4 vegetation during the late Neogene, paleoenvironments of human evolution, and seawater paleotemperature and isotopic reconstruction during the late Paleozoic and Mesozoic.

-Benjamin H. Passey ** Johns Hopkins University ** Department of Earth and Planetary Sciences
+Benjamin H. Passey ** University of Michigan ** Department of Earth and Environmental Sciences